Categories

 GND - Ground

-PON - HIGH: RCVR OFF, LOW: RCVR ON.
-Do not leave floating
+PDN - HIGH: RCVR OFF, LOW: RCVR ON.
+If you leave this pin floating it is HIGH.

 Normally just connect this to ground so the receiver is always on.